mafeq03/QiOptimazer/README.md

 # QiOptimazer
 Second Project created during Ironhack's part time web development cohort of 2018, using express node.js.

-The app aims to bring awareness, education, and an accient natural alternative to ailments.
+The app aims to bring awareness, education, and an oriental natural alternative to ailments.